 by Tracy Johnson

 Finding the right combination of talk content on a music station is a non-scientific task.
-Break length and music count are issues nearly every programmer wrestles with.
+Break length and music count are issues nearly every programmer wrestles with from time to time.

 Yet, it’s one of the most important decisions to be made.

 One of the first questions from virtually every client is: